panzerstadt/full-stack-notes/data/Languages/ES6/Javascript/Web Frameworks/Reactjs/redux-readme.md

 5. view layer binding (new in REDUX)
 6. goes back to 1.

+7. ++: the root component (because it is React/Flux's root component with additional responsibilities)

 ## describing redux as a team of people working together, but a slightly different team compared to flux
 ### 1. the ACTION creator
 #### FLUX: takes input, turns it into actions, passes it to dispatcher